mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 (mechanic)+Dexterity, 1–6 minutes, Average (+0)

-Fractal Lock (TL12, Exotic): Mechanical locks fall out of favour for several technology levels but see a brief return with the development of the ‘unpickable’ fractal lock, which uses nanomaterials and a unique fractal pattern for the key’s teeth.
+Fractal Lock (TL12, Exotic): Mechanical locks fall out of favor for several technology levels but see a brief return with the development of the ‘unpickable’ fractal lock, which uses nanomaterials and a unique fractal pattern for the key’s teeth.
 Fractal locks cannot be picked but can be forced or otherwise